Record Crowd Defies Hungary's Pride Ban in Budapest Parade

 Share this article

 Hungary changed the laws and constitution earlier this year, and banned the annual pride celebration with the motivation to "protect children".
-The Budapest parade has therefore not received any police permit.
+The Budapest parade therefore did not receive any police permit.

-On Friday, the country's Prime Minister Viktor Orbán said that even if the police will not dissolve the 30th edition of the pride parade, those who participate should be aware that it may have legal consequences.
-The organizers risk one year in prison, but only participating in the parade can result in fines of approximately 5,000 kronor.
+Hungary's Prime Minister Viktor Orbán has emphasized that legal consequences can await those who participate.
+The organizers risk one year in prison, but only participating in the parade can result in fines of around 5,000 kronor.

-However, the opposition mayor of Budapest, Gergely Karácsony, has insisted that no participant should suffer any reprisals since the demonstration – which this time is arranged by the city hall – is a municipal event and does not require police approval.
+The opposition mayor of Budapest, Gergely Karácsony, has insisted that no participant should suffer any reprisals since the demonstration – which this time is arranged by the city hall – is a municipal event.

-Corrected: In an earlier version, an incorrect description of the legislative changes occurred.
+Corrected: In an earlier version, an incorrect description of the law changes occurred.

 Loading related articles...